 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
 The analysis results showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, waterfront parcels were generally at lower assessment levels than the rest of the population.
-Parcels in the plat of Havenwood Park were generally at higher assessment levels than the rest of the population.
-This annual update valuation model corrects for these strata differences.
+For instance, parcels within the plats of Cantera, Dulcinea, Kingsley Meadows, Spencer Place, South Ridge Estates, and Willow Place were generally at a higher assessment level than the rest of the population.
+Parcels of HighGrade (Grade 11 and above) were generally at a higher assessment level than the rest of the population.
+Parcels on BigLots (2+ acres) or of LowGrade (Grade 6 and below) were generally at a lower assessment level than the rest of the population.
+This model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 642 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 1,430 useable residential sales in the area.